effs12/pixels-cat/README.md

 # Pixels Cat
 > Pixel Cat is part of my training in "mastering the basics" using React Class Component and React Functional Component.
 It is inspired by the Udemy course Practice Building Robohash.
-It converts the robohash kittens into pixelated textures using React Pixelate and filters the cards with proper filtration using react hooks and functions. (see demo here [https://pixels-cat.vercel.app/])
+What I did is adding some twist by converting the robohash kittens into pixelated textures using React Pixelate and use the material UI for components. (see demo here [https://pixels-cat.vercel.app/])

 ## Tools and Features